-Al Jazeera condemns Israeli forces killing of cameraman Samer Abu Daqqa
+Al Jazeera condemns Israeli forces killing of cameraman Samer Abudaqa

 Media network says it holds Israel accountable for systematically targeting and killing journalists and their families.

-Al Jazeera Media Network condemns in the strongest terms the Israeli drone attack on a Gaza school that resulted in the killing of cameraman Samer Abu Daqqa.
+Al Jazeera Media Network condemns in the strongest terms the Israeli drone attack on a Gaza school that resulted in the killing of cameraman Samer Abudaqa.

 The Network holds Israel accountable for systematically targeting and killing Al Jazeera journalists and their families.